 In Persia, King Ahashverosh held a competition to choose a new queen.
 Mordechai, a Jewish man, encouraged his cousin Esther to compete.
 When Esther won, she followed Mordechai’s advice and did not reveal her Jewish identity to the king.

 Meanwhile, the king's evil adviser, Haman, paraded through the streets demanding that all bow down to him.
 Because Jews bow only to God, Mordechai refused, and Haman decided to kill all the Jews in the Persian empire.
 He convinced Ahashverosh to support his plan and cast purim ("lots") to determine the day he would carry out his evil deed.

 Mordechai alerted Esther to Haman's evil plot.
 Esther revealed her Jewish identity to the King, convincing him to save the Jews.
 Haman was hanged, Mordechai became the royal vizier, and the Jews of Persia celebrated their narrow escape.

 This story is one of the most beloved in the Jewish community, because of the hope that it gives a minority living in an oftentimes hostile majority culture.

-Members and friends of all ages are invited to join us for a Megillah reading and a new and exciting a sing-a-long that tells the Purim story.
+Members and friends of all ages are invited to join us for a Megillah reading and the story of Purim.

 All are invited to join this community-wide party full of games, prizes, food and fun for the entire family!
 Costumes welcome!